Massless chiral fields in six dimensions: Six dimensions

 where the pairing $p$ allowed us to package the contribution required from all spin $s\geq1$.
-This also highlights the fact that neither the Yang--Mills field $\GaugeYM$ nor the $\BYM$-field take values in the algebras of (even) polynomials in $y^A$ or $\bar y_A$, but this possibility is interesting to explore.
+This also highlights the fact that neither the gauge field $\GaugeYM$ nor the $\BYM$-field take values in the algebras of (even) polynomials in $y^A$ or $\bar y_A$, but this possibility is interesting to explore.

 So let us now replace $\GaugeYM$ and $\BYM$ with $1$- and $4$- forms taking values in $\C[y]^{\Z_2} \otimes \g$, i.e.

 and denote the covariant derivative and curvature of $\GaugeHSYM$ as

 so that we can now consider the action